Create Colorful Etched Bimetal Jewelry & Improve Metal Etching Results with the Edinburgh Etch

 Did You Know: Citric Acid for Metal Etching and The Edinburgh Etch

-Ferric chloride with citric acid added creates a new etching mordant known as The Edinburgh Etch, for which you can find formulas online, “but the truth is, how much you need to add is ‘some,'” she adds with a chuckle.
+Ferric chloride with citric acid added creates a new etching mordant known as The Edinburgh Etch.
+You can find formulas for the etch online, “but the truth is, how much you need to add is ‘some,'” she adds with a chuckle.
 If you’re one of those folks who want to know the specific amount, I looked it up for you.
 Friedhard Kiekeben, who created The Edinburgh Etch method, suggests using four parts ferric chloride and one part citric acid solution, which is three parts water and one part citric acid powder.

 Get the inside scoop on this very cool metal technique today in our shop!